windvalley/gobackend/README.md

-   all               Make gen, lint, cover, build run.dev           Run in development mode. run.test          Run in test mode. build             Compile packages and dependencies to generate bin file for current platform. build.multiarch   Build for multiple platforms.
+   all               Make gen, lint, cover, build run.dev           Run in development mode. run.test          Run in test mode. build             Compile packages and dependencies to generate binary file for current platform. build.multiarch   Build for multiple platforms.
 See option PLATFORMS. image             Build docker images for host arch. push              Build docker images for host arch and push images to registry.